The Rest-Frame Submillimeter Spectrum of High Redshift, Dusty, Star-Forming Galaxies from the SPT-SZ Survey: Discussion

 The $^{12}$C/$^{13}$C abundance ratios have been studied in the Milky Way using a variety of different molecules and have generally been found to steadily increase from $\sim 20$ near the galactic center to $\sim 70$ in our solar system (e.g.~\citealp{langer90,aalto91, aalto95, wilson95}), likely due to differences in optical depth as one moves from the galactic center~\citep{milam05}.
 In regions of high star formation, such as giant molecular clouds, the $^{12}$C/$^{13}$C ratio is reported to be between $\sim3-5$, with more $^{13}$C present in the clouds' central regions~\citep{solomon79, polk88}.
 A recent survey of the J$_{\mathrm{up}}=1$ line for 147 nearby main-sequence galaxies revealed an integrated intensity ratio of 10.9 with a standard deviation of 7.0~\citep{morokumnanatsui20}, while local star-forming and starbursting galaxies exhibit higher ratios of $16.1 \pm 2.5$~\citep{mendezhernandez20}.
 Taken together, these surveys imply that galaxies with increasing levels of star formation exhibit increasingly suppressed levels of $^{13}$C, but there is a large intrinsic scatter in the sample.
 Indeed, some highly star-forming systems have been found to have brightness temperature $^{12}$CO/$^{13}$CO ratios of $\sim 40$ or even as high as $\geq 60$~\citep{young21, sliwa17}.
 Additional studies have shown that the $^{12}$C/$^{13}$C ratio is sensitive to environmental conditions such as the density of nearby galaxies~\citep{alatalo15c} and star formation rate surface density~\citep{davis14}.

-At high redshift ($z>2$), samples are limited to observations of the bright CO transitions in gas- and metal-rich galaxies amplified with gravitational lensing~\citep{henkel10, danielson13, spilker14, bethermin18, zhang18b}.
+At high redshift ($z>2$), samples with $^{13}$CO and C$^{18}$O are limited to observations of the bright CO transitions in gas- and metal-rich galaxies amplified with gravitational lensing~\citep{henkel10, danielson13, spilker14, bethermin18, zhang18b}.
 Typical values of the $^{12}$C/$^{13}$C ratio range from $\sim 20-40$ for the most commonly observed $J=4-3$ transition and the $J=4-3$ ratio obtained from the composite spectrum, $L'_{^{12}\mathrm{CO}}/L'_{^{13}\mathrm{CO}} \sim 30$, is consistent with that picture.

 Because C$^{18}$O is also associated with high star formation rate regions, $^{13}$CO/C$^{18}$O line ratios have been shown to differ in galaxies with differing star formation rates.
 In the local Universe, typical $^{13}$CO/C$^{18}$O ratios range from $\sim 4-8$ (e.g.~\citealp{henkel93}).
 However, in local ULIRGs and starbursts, ratios typically range from $\sim 1-2$~\citep{greve09, sliwa17, mendezhernandez20}.
 While we do not formally detect C$^{18}$O, the limits on the $^{13}$CO/C$^{18}$O ratio range from $\sim 2-3$ with an average of ratio $3.2$ across all transitions.
-While these values are smaller than the typical local $^{13}$CO/C$^{18}$O ratios, they are slightly higher than those found in high redshift ULIRGs and starbursts.
+While these values are smaller than the typical local $^{13}$CO/C$^{18}$O ratios, they are slightly higher than those found in high redshift ULIRGs and starbursts (e.g.~\citealp{danielson13}).
 However, one cannot directly use the observed abundance ratios alone to draw conclusions about the underlying abundances.
 Detailed radiative transfer calculations are needed to further interpret these results.